 Steve Jobs said that.
 He believed that people weren’t always in the best position to understand their needs.
 As designers, we should work to better understand data and allow it to drive the way in which we design products and services.

-Understanding and empathizing with the people for whom we are trying to solve problems is essential — but we believe that designers are better placed to empathize with the data.
+Understanding and empathising with the people for whom we are trying to solve problems is essential — but we believe that designers are better placed to empathise with the data.

 Bridge the gap between user research and design

 To do this, designers need to get better at understanding the value of data and allow data science to drive their decision-making process.
-Knowing how to drive your designs with data will make sure your project will always address the user’s needs.
+Knowing how to drive your designs with data will make sure your project always addresses the user’s needs.

 User research is an asset in every design toolkit, but it can be a costly and drawn-out activity if the data obtained isn’t utilised properly.